williamjuan027/angular-animations-explorer/src/assets/post-content/tips/reuse/reuse.content.md

 A lot of times some animations get reused in several places in the application which tend to lead to duplicated animation code in several components.
-We could abstract our animation code a few different ways depending on the use case which I will show below to keep our animation code as DRY as possible.
+We could abstract our animation code in a few different ways depending on the use case which I will show below to keep our animation code as DRY as possible.

 ## Abstracting the entire animation trigger